The Oddly Pedestrian Life of Christopher Chaos: Background

 On February 11, 2022, Tynion debuted Christopher Chaos and horror anthology series True Weird on his Tiny Onion substack page.
 The series was created during a creative workshop ran by Scott Snyder and was based on stories Tynion had written in college.
 He had met Brombal while working on the first story arc of House of Slaughter and, feeling a connection towards his writing style, approached him to collaborate on fleshing out the world and story of what would ultimately become Christopher Chaos.
 When asked to describe the series, Tynion explained "it's a coming-of-age story about extraordinary teenagers, getting wrapped up in a larger-than-life mystery.
 But like all of my work, we're not going to shy away from violence, language, or the jagged edges of young life.
 I think the key comparison point that I'd say is Invincible.
 And like I said before, this isn't quite a superhero comic, but it IS the closest thing to a superhero comic I'm working on, or am likely to work on for a good long while."
-Brombal explained that Tynion came to him with the initial pitch for the series and some key foundational elements for the world he had in mind which Bromabl used to create a series "bible" that they both used to construct the outline for the first story arc.
+Brombal explained that Tynion came to him with the initial pitch for the series and some key foundational elements for the world he had in mind which Brombal used to create a series "bible" that they both used to construct the outline for the first story arc.
 Brombal also stated that he worked in close collaboration with artist Isaac Goodhart on the series' look and layout, with Goodhard noting that Christopher's distinctive design and unique color scheme and silhouette was chosen to contrast with the "pedestrian" elements of the world and give him a "fish out of water" feel.

 Dark Horse Comics would later pick up the series and published the first issue on June 28, 2023.
 The series concluded with #15, which released on, January 15, 2025.

 A 48-page one-shot Halloween special issue was released on October 2, 2024.
 The special was split into five short stories written by Tynion, Brombal, Goodhart, Morgan Breem, and Soo Lee.

 The second story arc was announced on February 19, 2025, with Brombal explaining "witnessing Christopher's story resonate with so many people has been a highlight of my career, and it feels so good to be back".
 The new four issue miniseries, subtitled Children of the Night, premiered on June 18, 2025.
 Each issue of the miniseries also included Monsters in Love backup stories written by Bradley Clayton, Chloe Brailsford, Marie Enger, and K Czap.
 Of these, Tynion stated "with Monsters In Love, we're excited to bring Christopher Chaos' favorite comic book to life.
 These stories are an excuse to give my favorite story prompt I've ever given creators – Romance stories starring your favorite horror monsters.
 I can't wait for everyone to see what we have in store for you."